sklintyg/frontend/README.md

 To open a certificate use `http://localhost:<port>/certificate/<intygsid>` ex: `http://localhost:3000/certificate/bed26d3e-7112-4f08-98bf-01be40e26c80`.
 The mockserver will automatically create a certificate with passed id.

+## Running Webcert locally on Docker

+Pre-requisites: Setup the development environment (Follow instructions in 'develop' on https://github.com/sklintyg/devops)

+1. Start the development environment (Follow instructions in 'develop' on https://github.com/sklintyg/devops)
+    * docker-compose up -d (start as daemon)
+    * docker-compose up (will lock console and use it to print container logs)
+2. Start Webcert
+    * gradlew appRun
+3. Start Webcert-frontend
+    * docker-compose up -d (start as daemon)
+    * docker-compose up (will lock console and use it to print container logs)

+When doing step #3, docker will automatically build an image if it doesn't exist.
+If you already have an image and want to build a new one follow these steps:

+1. Take down the Webcert-frontend
+    * docker-compose down
+2. Rebuild Webcert-frontend
+    * docker-compose build
+3. Start Webcert-frontend
+    * docker-compose up -d (start as daemon)
+    * docker-compose up (will lock console and use it to print container logs)

 ## Running storybook

 Storybook can be used to develop and test components within the common package.
 Storybook will hot-reload changes in common.